Grand Theft Auto III: Critical response

-IGNs Perry considered the game's sound "unbelievably and meticulously delivered", particularly praising the soundtrack, voice acting and sound design, stating it was "really approached as if it were done for a movie".
+IGNs Perry considered the sound "unbelievably and meticulously delivered", particularly praising the soundtrack, voice acting and sound design, stating it was "really approached as if it were done for a movie".
 Eurogamers Bramwell echoed those sentiments, describing the city sounds as "perfect" and the soundtrack as "monstrous".
 The sound was described as "terrific" by GameSpots Gerstmann and Game Revolutions Silverman, and 1UP.com appreciated the subtlety of the in-game radio stations.
-AllGames Scott Alan Marriott named the music "the true star" of the game.
+AllGames Scott Alan Marriott named the music "the true star".

-Reviewers considered the style of the game's missions to be a welcoming departure from those in previous games.
+Reviewers considered the style of the missions to be a welcoming departure from those in previous games.
 1UP.com described the missions as "wonderfully creative", while GamesMaster appreciated the diversity.
 IGNs Perry similarly appreciated the variety and scale of the missions, and praised the amount of available side missions.
-GameSpys Alupului described the game's story as "well-paced" and "coherent", featuring plot elements akin to a mob film.
-GameSpots Gerstmann found the missions entertaining and challenging, but noted exploring the game world also offers "a great deal of fun" to players.
+GameSpys Alupului described the story as "well-paced" and "coherent", featuring plot elements akin to a mob film.
+GameSpots Gerstmann found the missions entertaining and challenging, but noted exploring the world also offers "a great deal of fun".

-Reactions to the game's controls were mixed.
+Reactions to controls were mixed.
 Alupului of GameSpy found the game "controls beautifully", both while driving and on-foot.
 Game Revolutions Silverman identified the control issues as the game's only flaw, although he praised the responsiveness of the driving mechanics.
 Matt Helgeson of Game Informer similarly described the driving as "great", but noted "clunky" combat.
 GamePros Four-Eyed Dragon found the cars simple to manoeuvre.
-Edge described the game's combat as "an awkward system that stymies play".
+Edge described the combat as "an awkward system that stymies play".
 1UP.com noted particular flaws in the targeting system, explaining it "often focuses on the wrong guy".